Rushikulkarni7/Sales_Analytics_Report/README.md

 # Sales_Analytics_Report
 Involves Excel Sales Analytics: Use Power Pivot, Power Query, Pivot Tables, ETL.
 Analyze 2019-2021 net sales, detailed 2020 vs. 2021 comparison.
+This project involves the creation of a comprehensive Sales Analytics Report in Microsoft Excel, leveraging advanced data processing techniques such as Power Pivot, Power Query, Pivot Tables, and ETL (Extract, Transform, Load) methods.
+The primary objective of this report is to analyze and visualize the net sales performance of customers over the years 2019, 2020, and 2021.
+Additionally, the report provides a detailed comparison of sales performance between 2020 and 2021.